DILLIR/movie-site/README.md

     ```
 ## About site with screenshots

-The first what you see when you open a site is its main page where you can see current premiers, and you can scroll down to load more of them.
+First what you see when you open a site is its main page where you can see current premiers, and you can scroll down to load more of them.

 ![main page](readme_img/1.png)